pymupdf/PyMuPDF/docs/app2.rst

 RAWDICT  4.50  **binary** images, **char** level text, layout and font details        1.68
 ======= ====== ===================================================================== ==========

-As mentioned: when excluding all images (last column), the relative speeds are changing drastically: except RAWDICT and XML, the other methods are almost equally fast, and RAWDICT requires 40% less execution time than the **now slowest XML**.
+As mentioned: when excluding image extraction (last column), the relative speeds are changing drastically: except RAWDICT and XML, the other methods are almost equally fast, and RAWDICT requires 40% less execution time than the **now slowest XML**.

 Look at chapter **Appendix 1** for more performance information.